hdShang/arxiv-daily/docs/cs-LG/2025-08-05/papers/250803785v1-soilnet-a-multimodal-multitask-model-for-hierarchical-classification.md

 ---
 layout: default
-title: SoilNet: A Multimodal Multitask Model for Hierarchical Classification of Soil Horizons
+title: "SoilNet: A Multimodal Multitask Model for Hierarchical Classification of Soil Horizons"
 ---

 # SoilNet: A Multimodal Multitask Model for Hierarchical Classification of Soil Horizons